 5 Talingchan (suburb villages along with vegetable and fruit orchards)

-6 Bang Khun Tian (suburb villages, fisheries, industrial estates, travelling
+6 Bang Khun Tian (suburb villages, fisheries, industrial estates, travelling through mangrove areas)

-7 Lad Krabang (Engineering, aviation businesses, industrial estate and
+7 Lad Krabang (Engineering, aviation businesses, industrial estate and suburb villages)

 8 Bang Plee (fisheries, industrial estate, suburb villages)